JTBake490/Data-Science-Projects/Wine/README.md

 ## Model Chosen
 * Both the extra trees and random forest provided leave one out cross validated scores close to 98%.
 Extra Trees was chosen for the model.
-    - Note: While both models only misclassified four datapoints, the miclassified datapoints were not the same.
+    - Note: While both models only misclassified four datapoints, the misclassified datapoints were not the same.

 ## Deployment
 * Tkinter GUI application